 Please note that patients suffering from active infection, cancer or other autoimmune disorders are contraindicated for this treatment.

 As a non-surgical therapy, injecting with PRP will allow you to return to daily life right after treatment.
 There may be mild redness, swelling, itching or bruising of the injected areas.
 If necessary, a cold compress and make up are usually enough to allow you to continue your day.
+For more information regarding post-care instructions, please click here.

-Who isn’t a Good candidate?
+Who Isn't a Good Candidate?

 Most healthy individuals can easily undergo PRP treatments.
 Certain conditions like blood and platelet disorders, chronic liver disease, presence of an active severe infection, cardiovascular or hemodynamic instability and/or blood thinning medication would make PRP unsuitable.
 Recent steroid treatments and smoking are not recommended for PRP candidates and should be discussed prior to treatment.